ndlarsen/ndlarsen.github.io/_posts/2019-10-05-building-a-full-stack-web-application-part-1-introduction-and-setup.md

 * Part 3, REST API with Play and Scala
 * Part 4, Web application with Angular

+The codebase from the series is available [here](https://github.com/ndlarsen/fullstack-webapp-guide)

 ## An overview
 ---
 This will be a fairly simple setup as there is just the three components and will overall look like the image below.